 As a business owner, your website is one of your most important assets.
-You’ve invested time and money into it, and it may store important customer or client data — not to mention that it’s how you present your business to the world.
-If your site goes down or is lost, that’s all in jeopardy.
+You’ve invested time and money into it, you might be relying on it for eCommerce income, and it may store important customer or client data — not to mention that it’s how you present your business to the world.
+If your entire site goes down or is lost, that’s all in jeopardy.

-Backups are like insurance for your website.
-If something ever goes wrong, you can quickly restore your site to a backed-up version and prevent prolonged downtime.
+Backups are like insurance for your WordPress website.
+If something ever goes wrong, you can quickly restore your site to a backed-up version in one click and prevent prolonged downtime and loss of functionality.

 Why you need backups

 While there are a variety of reasons you might want to restore a website backup, here are a few of the most common:

 1. Your site was hacked

 No matter how many security measures you put in place, any site can be hacked and be infected by malware.
 A hacked website hurts your business, especially if it goes down completely, and could even lead to search engine penalties.